AlessandroZ/LaZagne/README.md

 * Write all passwords found into a file (-w options)
 	* cmd: laZagne.exe all -w

+* Use a file for dictionary attacks (used only when it's necessary: mozilla masterpassword, system hahes, etc.).
+The file has to be a wordlist in cleartext (no rainbow), it has not been optmized to be fast but could useful for basic passwords.
+	* cmd: laZagne.exe all -path file.txt

+* Change verbosity mode (2 different levels)
+	* cmd: laZagne.exe all -vv

 __Note: For wifi passwords \ Windows Secrets, launch it with administrator privileges (UAC Authentication / sudo)__